Joshua Santarpia, Ph.D.

 Read researcher feature of Dr. Santarpia

-Dr. Santarpia is an associate professor of microbiology and pathology and program director for the biodefense and health security graduate programs at the University of Nebraska Medical Center.
-He is also an adjunct faculty member in biological systems engineering at University of Nebraska–Lincoln where he leads the Collaborative Biosecurity Laboratory, a partnership between the Institute of Agriculture and Natural Resources and NSRI.
-He also directs NSRI's independent research and development program and NSRI Fellows program.
+Dr. Santarpia is a professor of microbiology and pathology and program director for the biodefense and health security graduate programs at the University of Nebraska Medical Center.
+He also serves as an adjunct faculty member in biological systems engineering at University of Nebraska–Lincoln (UNL) where he leads the Collaborative Biosecurity Laboratory, a partnership between the UNL Institute of Agriculture and Natural Resources and NSRI.

 Dr. Santarpia has held past positions at Edgewood Chemical and Biological Center and Johns Hopkins University Applied Physics Laboratory.
-He was most recently a distinguished staff member at Sandia National Laboratories.
+He was a distinguished staff member at Sandia National Laboratories.

 Dr. Santarpia is trained in aerosol physics, atmospheric chemistry and microbiology.
-His peer reviewed research focuses largely on the fate biological aerosols in the atmosphere, detection of biological aerosols and atmospheric chemistry of biological and anthropogenic particles.
+His peer-reviewed research focuses on the fate biological aerosols in the atmosphere, detection of biological aerosols and atmospheric chemistry of biological and anthropogenic particles.
 He has contributed to several books on the characterization and measurement of biological aerosols in the environment.

-Dr. Santarpia’s work is aimed at understanding and countering threats from biological organisms, especially those that pose a threat when dispersed in aerosols.
-He has worked extensively on RDT&E and OT&E efforts for biological sensors for both Department of Defense and Department of Homeland Security.
+Dr. Santarpia’s work aims to understand and counter threats from biological organisms, especially those that pose a threat when dispersed in aerosols.
+He has worked extensively on RDT&E and OT&E efforts for biological sensors for the DOD and U.S. Department of Homeland Security.

 Much of Dr. Santarpia's current work involves understanding the factors related to aerosol/airborne transmission of the SARS-CoV-2 virus.